shawenyao/jekyll-now/_posts/2020-04-08-Where-is-My-Island.md

 $$

 where
-* $h$ is the solar zenith angle at solar noon.
+* $h$ is the solar elevation angle at solar noon.
 It is also the angle between a ray of sunlight and the horizon at the observation point.
 * $\phi$ is the latitude of the observation point (a positive number in this case)
 * $\delta$ is the latitude of the subsolar point (a negative number in this case), also know as the solar declination angle.